TrainWeb.org Facebook Page

 Map: Ba 34 E 13 Topographic Maps

 1913 As you might guess from the arch indentation, the new bridge was constructed in halves while the WM operated below.
-First the north half was added adjacent to the 19th century iron bridge, then trains were switched onto it.
-Next the old bridge was torn down and a new south half built with two more tracks, seen at left under construction.
+First the north half was added adjacent the 19th century iron bridge, then trains were switched onto it.
+Next, the old bridge was torn down and a new south half built with two more tracks, seen at left under construction.

-After more than a century the concrete is spalling and the bridge will need repair if not total replacement during the 21st century.
+After more than a century, the concrete is spalling and the bridge will need repair if not total replacement during the 21st century.

 Link: Railway Review article